What does a Medical Receptionist do?

 - Equipment sterilisation and cleaning

-- Monitoring and ordering stationary and clinical supplies to maintain a working supply at all times
+- Monitoring and ordering stationery and clinical supplies to maintain a working supply at all times

 - Booking and organising staff and doctor meetings